-Raising all the bridges by 70cm would increase the headroom for boat users by the same amount.
-However, it would also require the existing road approaches to be regraded at both ends to tie in with the new road bridge's deck.

-It would also be necessary to heighten the North Wall Quay to form a continuous surface with the decks of the raised Scherzers.
-Such additions should be reversible, of contemporary design, and stepped back from the existing granite copings along the river to distinguish new from old.
+Raising the bridges would also require the existing approaches to be regraded at both ends to tie in with the deck of the new road bridge.
+It would also be necessary to raise the surface of the North Wall Quay so that it formed a continuous surface with the decks of the raised Scherzers.
+Such an addition should be reversible, of contemporary design, and stepped back from the existing granite copings along the river's edge to distinguish the new from the old.

-It should be noted that the historic ground finishes east of the Scherzers have already been disturbed by construction and their original stone setts have been removed.
-To the west, the installation of the Beckett Bridge at a level necessary for its operation has already impacted on ground levels adjacent to the Sherezers, and raising them will be beneficial to a degree.
+It should be noted that the historic finishes east of the Scherzers have already been disturbed by construction and their original stone setts have been removed.
+To the west of the bridges, the installation of the Beckett Bridge at the higher level necessary for its operation impacted on levels adjacent to the Sherezers, and raising them will be beneficial to a degree.